Computational methods in engineering geology

 Further information on the course in BOKU Online

-- get introduced to some fundamental concepts with regard to systems and models
+- get introduced to some fundamental concepts with regard to models

 - write your very first modelling tool by yourself